crowdcent/numerblox/README.md

 ### 2.2.
 Examples

-Below we will illustrate a few base use cases for inference pipelines.
-To learn more in-depth about the features of the framework check out notebooks in the `edu_nbs` directory.
+Below we will illustrate a basic use case for inference pipelines.
+To learn more in-depth about the features of this library, check out notebooks in the `edu_nbs` directory.

 #### 2.2.1.
 Numerai Classic